 A baby now born to pay that dear price.

 © 2010, Sara Joseph

-I suppose they have a reasonable expectation of artists infusing this theme with a contemporary twist in either media or content!
-Of course, I love a challenge and I'm certain that the rest of the art community does as well!
+Artists were instructed to create their works of art from the inspirational content in the following Scriptures: Luke 2: 6-20 and Mat 2: 1-12 Infusing the truths in these chapters with a contemporary twist, in either media or content, was to be the objective of participating artists.
+I love a challenge and I'm certain that the rest of the art community does as well!
 It forms the very fiber of who we are as artists.

-The Proclamation is based on Luke: 2:13 .
-I suppose that it would fall comfortably into the Christmas painting category.
-Painted on a 30x40" canvas in acrylic, it attempts to explore what that first moment in time must have felt like to those humble shepherds when their eyes were opened to the spiritual world.
+The Proclamation, based on Luke: 2:13, is my Christmas painting for the show.
+Painted on a 30x40" canvas, in acrylic, it attempts to explore what that moment might have felt like to humble shepherds when their eyes were opened to the spiritual world.
 Were they cold, afraid, or just awestruck?

-Perhaps the animals grazed unperturbed; there could have been nothing alarming about the event for them.
+Perhaps the animals grazed unperturbed.
+I imagine that there could have been nothing alarming about the event for them.
 After all, does their Creator not care for them daily?
-They always seemed more spiritually astute than their human owners (remember Balaam's donkey?)
+Animals seem more spiritually astute than their human owners (remember Balaam's donkey?)
 I could not resist including the abstract pattern of the cross, etched on the rocks in the foreground, hinting at events to come!

-Oh, that men were as wise today as the Magi to see in that divine light, the truth of His authority over all creation!
+Oh, that men were as wise today as the Magi to see in that divine light, the truth of Jesus' authority over all creation!